 Deep in color, the wine offer ripe notes of licorice, blackberry, cherry, wet earth and coffee bean.
 Soft in texture and already approachable, this should turn out nice with a few years of age.

 Popped and poured, this is clearly open for business.
 This charming St. Emilion offers licorice, espresso bean and chocolate covered plums with hints of boysenberry in the nose.
 Round tannins and plush textures make this even better.
-Even though the wine is 15% alcohol, there is no sensation of heat in the fennel and black cherry filled finish.
+Even though the wine is 15% ABV, there is no sensation of heat in the fennel and black cherry filled finish.

 Still deep in color, with nose packed with licorice, chocolate covered black cherry and plum with soft, round textures and a fresh, concentrated, blackberry, fennel and cocoa finish.
 This is just starting to drink well and the best is yet to come.

 Fully mature, this lusciously textured wine shows off its dark plums, licorice, black cherry, dark chocolate and floral charms with ease.
 With enough flesh to please the hedonists, and freshness to give it life, this is the best of older vintages of Grand Pontet I have ever tasted.